 Today, as the number of files per user increases in size, file management is more important than ever.
 Although files can quickly become inactive, employees still need access to them.
 Therefore, the files will usually sit, occupying your expensive storage space.
 Eventually, this can place a strain on storage capacity and resources—costing your business more time and money than planned for.

-Industries that must track files for compliance reasons also face an issue.
-For instance, HIPAA requires that files or documents containing PHI need to be kept for 6 years from date of creation or date of when it was last accessed (though state regulations can require longer periods).
-This can require many manpower hours from healthcare provider or IT departments as they deal with storing massive amounts of data on patients.
-If there is not a process in place for deletion or destruction, files could be overlooked or misplaced, opening a healthcare provider up to a data breach and fines from their regulating body.
+Industries that must track files for compliance reasons also face storage issues.
+For instance, HIPAA requires that files or documents containing PHI need to be kept for six years from the date of creation or date of when it was last accessed (however, state regulations can require longer periods).
+This can require many manpower hours from a healthcare provider or IT department as they deal with storing massive amounts of data on patients.

 File Lifecycle Management

 File lifecycle management can help manage files throughout their lifespan.
 A related term, information lifecycle management, is described by the Storage Networking Industry Association (SNIA) as such:

 “ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition.”

 For companies with a smaller staff, this may mean they need to create a workflow for their employees to use when managing files.
 However, companies with a larger staff or that are looking for a more efficient file management solution should turn to automation.
 Although it may be tedious to set up, automation will simplify the file management process for larger companies as a whole.

 How should one action out the file lifecycle management process?